rubymonsters/webapps-for-beginners/source/11-storing_data/02-storing_name.md

 ```

 However, that stuffs a lot of clutter into our route, while we'd like to keep
 these readable.

-So let's extract storing the name to method right away:
+So let's extract that to method right away:

 ```ruby
 def store_name(filename, string)